 We stress that the list refers to League games only, not any of the cups, and stretches back 125 years to when Wolves were one of 12 proud founder members of the competition.

-We are grateful to the following organisations and individuals for the supply of photographs: David Bagnall, Jim Heath, Steve Gordos, John Lalley, Peter Harrington, Hednesford Town, Mark Tompkins and Reading 107fm, Liverpool Post & Echo, Birmingham Post & Mail, Yorkshire Evening Post, Grimsby Evening Telegraph, Hull Daily Mail, Hull City FC, Pete’s Picture Palace, Gwilym Machin, Nigel Bond, ‘Mutchy,’ Derby Telegraph, Edmunds & Co solicitors in Walsall (www.edmunds-co.com), Preston North End, Action Images, Keith Williams, Tony Thomas, Swindon Town, Keith Slater and Gillingham Football Club, Blackburn Rovers, Bolton Wanderers, Shirley Ireland-Jones, Mark Leesdad, Simon O’Connor and Leyton Orient, Phil McCheyne Photography in Nailsea, London Wolves, Hagiology Publishing in Southampton, Paul Walsh Photography (www.photography.paul-walsh.net), www.words-and-pix.com Guernsey Press and Star, Diane and Charlie Bamforth, Archant Suffolk, Aston Villa, Ken Simpson, Martin Plumb, Rob Clayton (www.robclayton.co.uk), Helen Randle Photography (www.helenrandlephotography.co.uk), Roger Parker and Fotosports International (www.fotosports.com), Fleetwood Town FC, mirrorpix, Jonathan Russell and www.sportsprints.co.uk
+We are grateful to the following organisations and individuals for the supply of photographs: David Bagnall, Jim Heath, Steve Gordos, John Lalley, Peter Harrington, Hednesford Town, Mark Tompkins and Reading 107fm, Liverpool Post & Echo, Birmingham Post & Mail, Yorkshire Evening Post, Grimsby Evening Telegraph, Hull Daily Mail, Hull City FC, Pete’s Picture Palace, Gwilym Machin, Nigel Bond, ‘Mutchy,’ Derby Telegraph, Edmunds & Co solicitors in Walsall (www.edmunds-co.com), Preston North End, Action Images, Keith Williams, Tony Thomas, Swindon Town, Keith Slater and Gillingham Football Club, Blackburn Rovers, Bolton Wanderers, Shirley Ireland-Jones, Mark Leesdad, Simon O’Connor and Leyton Orient, Phil McCheyne Photography in Nailsea, London Wolves, Hagiology Publishing in Southampton, Paul Walsh Photography (www.photography.paul-walsh.net), www.words-and-pix.com Guernsey Press and Star, Diane and Charlie Bamforth, Archant Suffolk, Aston Villa, Ken Simpson, Martin Plumb, Rob Clayton (www.robclayton.co.uk), Helen Randle Photography (www.helenrandlephotography.co.uk), Roger Parker and Fotosports International (www.fotosports.com), Fleetwood Town FC, mirrorpix, Tom Bunce at the Red Lion in Bobbington, Jonathan Russell and www.sportsprints.co.uk

 If we have inadvertently breached copyright, please let us know so the matter can be addressed.